Microsoft Sentinel Workbooks that All SOCs Should Have.

 User & Entity Behavior Analytics

-The UEBA feature is a recent addition to Azure Sentinel that allows it to track unusual user behavior and raise alerts based on that unusual behavior.
+The UEBA feature is a recent addition to Microsoft Sentinel that allows it to track unusual user behavior and raise alerts based on that unusual behavior.
 The Workbook based on UEBA takes information from the behavior analytics and displays it in the form of interactive charts.
 A list of users that have been showing suspicious behavior in the timeframe is listed near the top of the Workbook, and each of them can be selected to view what kind of unusual or suspicious behavior that user has been up to.

 - Are we having issues understanding and communicating the insights from the data we are collecting?